Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.8] MISSING FEATURE #23 (many users): A feature to set a budget of parts and let BlueBrick warn you when you reach the budget (make a tab for part list?)
 - [target 1.8] MISSING FEATURE (Alban): in the generated part list, don't list the sub part of a set, list only the set
 - [target 1.8] MISSING FEATURE (Alban): Move the part list window in a tab (with part lib or layer TBD)
+- MISSING FEATURE (Alban): add the support of copy/paste of layer (including grid and area layers which can not be pasted for now)
 - MISSING FEATURE (Alban): Add some !BLUEBRICK meta commands in LDraw format to save all the data of a BlueBrick file in LDraw
 - MISSING FEATURE #12 (FreeBee): Snap through layers (handy if you have multiple layers of track to connect) or make transparent all other layers except the current one
 - MISSING FEATURE (Larry): Select parts in multiple layers